A new model of care

 Events and conferences

 Across the country, our physician leaders exhibit at conferences and host speaking engagements about value-based care and population health.
 We join with outside physicians, industry leaders and share insights and expertise on the evolving healthcare climate.
-Here are the upcoming conferences and events we will be at below.
+We will be at the following upcoming conferences and events in 2019:

 - MGMA Annual Conference